JosEdache/rn-style/README.md

 # rn-style

-A react native library for styling View and Text components using props instead of StyleSheet.create function directly
+A react native library for styling View and Text components using props or hook function instead of StyleSheet.create function directly

 ## Features